-4tec - a classic 4 in a row table top game reimagined in 3D.
+4tec - a classic 4 in a row table top game, redesigned for now.
 To win the game you just need to get 4 counters in a row in any direction, horizontal on any level or vertically through the 4 levels.
 The game is simple to set up, takes seconds to learn and there are billions of combinations to get to 4-in-a-row.

 4tec was invented by me, John Dunne, over 40 years ago.
 But that highly unpredictable thing called life got in my way and it took me till now to get to a point where the dream of making and selling 4tec for the world is now within striking distance.

 I hand made over 20,000 4tec games and sold them all over the years.
 But mass production of the game could only be achieved by getting the entire game moulded in plastic.
 So I ring-fenced the revenue after direct costs of the hand made games towards funding tooling for my plastic moulded, flat-pack version.